carneybill/carneybill.github.io/content/blog/tradeshows-suck.md

 layout: single
 ---

-## Who forced the shift to digital
+## Who forced the shift to digital?

 It's a bit weird to think of it this way but without COVID and the cancelation of all tradeshows in 2020 I could never have proven the value of a complete shift to digital.
 The lead flow we generated without tradeshows demonstrated a much more cost effective spend of marketing dollars.